|

 |||||

-time.
-The vast majority of ObG's were made at the Fuji-gen factory, The Orville by Gibson Les Paul Reissue series (LPR) 1993-1994, were the top of the range Japanese produced Gibsons, they all have stock Gibson USA electrics and pickups, nitrocellulose laquer finishes, blank truss rod covers and fret edge binding, and were only made from late 1992 to early 1995, they also tend to have the fattest necks of all the ObG's.
-These are rare, and the ObG Reissue flametops are even rarer.
-The Orville by Gibson Les Paul Standard series (LPS) 1988-1993, do not have fret edge binding and have "Standard" on the truss rod cover,..but are otherwise identical to the ObG reissues.
+that time.
+All ObG's were made at the Fuji-gen or Terada factory, The Orville by Gibson Les Paul Reissue series (LPR ) from late 1992 to early 1995, were the top of the range Japanese production Gibsons, they all have stock Gibson USA electrics and 57 classic pickups, nitrocellulose laquer finishes, blank truss rod covers and fret edge binding, and were only made from late 1992 to early 1995, there were plaintop 57C and veneer flametop 59R models ..they also tend to have the fattest necks of all the ObG's.
+These are rare, and the ObG Reissue solid flametops or quilt tops are almost unheard of...
+The Orville by Gibson Les Paul Standard series (LPS) 1988-late 1992, do not have fret edge binding and have "Standard" on the truss rod cover,..but excepting pickups, are otherwise identical to the ObG reissues.
+Except for the Customs which have rosewood boards whereas the reissues have Ebony..
 There are some ObG LPS

 models which were produced in very limited numbers, like the 54 LP